19 Things to do in Phoenix When It’s Too Hot!

 Most 4 and 5 star luxury resorts in the Phoenix area offer their best deals during the summer months.
 Because they cannot fill all the rooms at this time due to the uncomfortably hot weather, this when they begin to roll out enticing promotions.
 This fantastic deals tend to draw the locals in for a fun & affordable staycation at an otherwise uber expensive resort.

-The Arizona Bitmore offers the most incredible summer deal of all.
+The Arizona Biltmore offers the most incredible summer deal of all.
 For just 200 bucks, you will receive a full breakfast buffet, lunch, and dinner credit each day of your stay.
 This deal also includes parking, the resort fee, and 20% off the spa.
-This beautifully landscaped architectural wonder (Frank Lloyd wright was a consulting architect) offers lots of shady seating areas to enjoy the serene desert scenery.
+This beautifully landscaped architectural wonder (Frank Lloyd Wright was a consulting architect) offers lots of shady seating areas to enjoy the serene desert scenery.
 And most impressive of all, the resort is home to 8 pools!
-And during the heat of the summer, you’ll be able to enjoy a water slide, a swim up bar, live pool entertainment, and even Saturday night dive-in movies.
-Who says you can’t have fun outside during a hot Phoenix summer?!
+More summer fun includes a water slide, a swim up bar, live pool entertainment, and even Saturday night dive-in movies.

 5. Stroll around a mall

 Not surprisingly, Phoenix is home to its’ share of malls – indoor, outdoor, outlet mall…you name it.
 If you are looking to kill a few hours in a cool setting, head to one of the massive indoor malls like Paradise Valley Mall or Chandler Fashion Center.
 Both of these feature 100+ stores, plenty of diverse dining choices, and a movie theater.
 With all the amenities, you’ll easily be busy for several hours.